Convergence of Gauss curvature flows to translating solitons: Local convexity estimate

 \section{Local convexity estimate}

-In this section we will prove an estimate which gives a local bound from below on the minimum principal curvature $\lambda_{\min}$ of our solution $\Sigma_t$ in terms of upper and lower bounds of the speed $K^\alpha$.
-The estimate is important later in the proof of main theorem.
-We need some preliminary results and we begin with a simple observation on convex graphs.
+estimates which give local bounds from below on the minimum principal curvature $\lambda_{\min}$ of our solution $\Sigma_t$ in terms of upper and lower bounds of the speed $K^\alpha$.
+The estimates allow us to pass to {the} limit of solutions and it is important later in the proof of {the} main theorem.
+We need some preliminary results and we begin with simple observations on convex graphs.